How to find old messages on Gmail ?

 after:2017/07/01 before:2017/07/31 Christian Robert

-So, you will only have messages specifically sent by this person, between July 1 and 31, 2017 that will appear.
-This will greatly facilitate your task in your future email searches.
+Thus, you will only have the messages specifically sent by this person, between July 1 and July 31, 2017 that will appear.
+This will greatly facilitate your task in your future searches for emails.

 En conclusion